davbeek/gitinspectorgui-rtd/docs/source/cli.rst

   Save the current settings to the settings file.

 ``--save-as PATH``
   Save the current settings to the specified file.
+This file becomes the currently active settings file.

 ``--load PATH``
   Load settings from the specified file.
+This file becomes the currently active settings file.

 ``--reset``
-  Reset the settings to their default values.
+  Reset all settings to their default values and reset the location of the currently active settings file to its default, operating system dependent, location.

 ``-V`` ``--version``
   Output version information and exit.